 Comorbidity refers to two or more illnesses occurring at the same time in the same individual.
 Comorbid conditions are associated with distinct challenges and consequences.
 For example, if symptoms go unresolved, individuals may see a loss of productivity through multiple days off work.
 More gravely, the diagnosis of depression and a comorbid mental health condition has been associated with an increased risk of suicide.
-With understanding of these comorbidities, there is hope to address issues and avoid negative outcomes.
+With understanding of these comorbidities (plus these tips for managing multiple comorbidities), there is hope to address issues and avoid negative outcomes.

 Conditions That Coexist With Depression

 Major depressive disorder, often characterized by feeling overwhelmingly sad, can coexist with other mental illnesses.
 MDD may be due, in part, to a decrease in serotonin, norepinephrine, and/or dopamine.
 A shift in these neurotransmitters can also contribute to an anxiety disorder, panic disorder, or another mental health concern.